AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

    C : Child := (R with B => new Integer);
    --  Tmp : Child;
    --  Child'Constructor (Tmp);
-   --  R'Assign (Tmp);
+   --  Tmp'Assign (R);
    --  Tmp.B := new Integer;
    --  Child'Constructor (C, Tmp);
-   --  Tmp'Destructor (C);
+   --  Tmp'Destructor;

 Aggregate Aspect
 ----------------

-The presence of constructors, destructors, clone and adjust attributes may significantly increase the complexity and footprint of assignment and aggregate usage.
+The presence of constructors, destructors and assign attributes may significantly increase the complexity and footprint of assignment and aggregate usage.
 The compiler may optimize these sequences if it has enough information, although it's not always clear if it can.